 to breathe or are not getting enough oxygen, indicating respiratory distress.
 Below

 is a list of some of the signs that may indicate that a person is working harder to

 breathe and may not be getting enough oxygen.
-It is important to learn the signs of
+It's important to learn the signs of

 respiratory distress to know how to respond.
-Always see a doctor for a diagnosis:
+Always see a healthcare provider for

 Breathing rate.
 An increase in the number of breaths per minute may mean that a person is having trouble

 Color changes.
 A bluish color seen around the mouth, on the inside of the lips, or on the fingernails

 may happen when a person is not getting as much oxygen as needed.
 The color of the